francorinque/francorinque/README.md

 ## About me

-- I’m currently learning Angular,Tailwindcss,Nextjs.
+- I’m currently learning Angular,Astro,Nextjs.
 - In my free time I like to train.
 - I like to be in constant learning